-We install a small box on your HOA’s gate opener, free of charge, that connects to our cloud server via either WiFi or cellular network.
+We install a small box on your HOA’s gate opener, free of charge (in limited areas - contact us to find out more), that connects to our cloud server via either WiFi or cellular network.
 Once a resident’s account has been approved by the HOA, they can open the gate using our secure app, and they will be able to manage guest access with a few taps on their phone.
 Our server sends a signal to the box to open the gate whenever an authorized resident or guest makes a valid request, and then sends a success message back to resident when the gate opens.

 Nimbio works with nearly any gate operator or any electronic lock in general.

 The Nimbio hardware is an "add on" device that does not replace the existing gate functionality, but adds new capabilities.
 This means that after the Nimbio box is installed, the pre-existing access mechanisms will still function normally.
 Our goal is to end the use of insecure 4-digit access codes for guest who only need temporary access.
 But that can happen once a community has made a smooth transition to the Nimbio solution.

 If you're interested in installing Nimbio in your community, contact us and our installation experts will set up an appointment at your convenience.
 The Nimbio device can be installed on most electronic gates in less than an hour, all free of charge.
 Click here to contact us to set up an appointment.

 Nimbio devices have 3 different ways of connecting to the internet: WiFi, Ethernet, and Cellular.
 This means that nearly any gate can be connected.
 Gates in remote locations with no WiFi coverage can be controlled via cellular network.